JakebabyArthur/Financial-ML-assignmeng2-Jake/research report.md

 - **JPMorgan Chase (JPM)** — cyclical, medium volatility
 - **Tesla (TSLA)** — growth, high volatility

+We picked JNJ, JPM and TSLA because they span low, medium and high volatility (defensive staples, financials and high‑beta growth), giving a diversified mix of risk profiles and correlations that clearly illustrates how shorting shifts the efficient frontier.
 We use two complementary approaches:

 1. **Monte Carlo Simulation** — generate random portfolios under long‑only and long + short constraints to visualize the opportunity set.